Blockly Turtle Programming

 Example First Quiz

-Teachers need a Bebras teacher account to get access to these.
-After logging in, the assessments can be found in the templates of the Quizzes section in the templates section (after pressing New).
-Pupils can attempt these whenever their teacher thinks they are ready.
+Teachers do need a UK Bebras teacher account to get access to these.
+The quizzes for each award are linked to in the bottom menu of each playground.
+Pupils can attempt these whenever they or their teacher thinks they are ready.
 If at first they don't succeed they can, of course, try again.

 Awards